Where to find cheap places to eat in Tokyo? How to eat in Tokyo on a budget?

 Sushizanmai offers an exquisite sushi experience at a reasonable price.

-The basic one-person lunch set (800 yen) offers 8 pieces of sushi, tamagoyaki, makizushi (rolled sushi), a bowl of miso soup, a salad and free refills of green tea.
+The basic one-person lunch set (800 yen) offers eight pieces of sushi, tamagoyaki, makizushi (rolled sushi), a bowl of miso soup, a salad, and free refills of green tea.

-For an extra 200 yen, you can get the 1.5 person set which has 13 pieces including the tamagoyaki.
+For an extra 200 yen, you can get the 1.5 people set with 13 pieces, including the tamagoyaki.

 3. Ikinari Steak